Case Study

 How Longbridge Whale Uses Bytebase to Manage Database per Tenant Architecture

 Longbridge Whale is a one-stop financial SaaS solution launched by Singaporean fintech group Longbridge.
-The solution covers data centers, networks, servers and securities trading services for major securities firms in all stages.
+The solution covers data centers, networks, servers, and securities trading services for major securities firms at all stages.
 The core team consists of senior financial managers from Singapore and Hong Kong, as well as technical experts from international tech giants such as Alibaba and ByteDance.

 Database Management for SaaS Applications